marklee77/ansible-role-mariadb/README.md

 - the dockerized deployment still requires sudo access, even though a member of the docker group should be able to build and deploy containers without sudo.
+- there is no way to override the mariadb repository and version from a deployment, another role, or the command line.
+This is because the files are copied to the server and built on the receiving end.
+It would be possible to use a template instead, but then that would break docker.io automatic builds.

 Todo
 ----